The Curriculum

 From Schools, Agencies, Clergy, and Providers

-Each session’s Lesson Plan clearly guides the leader(s) with all the information needed to conduct the program confidently and effectively.
-It is recommended that more than one leader per group be available to assist youth that may need one-on-one instruction or assistance.
+Each license to the personalized curriculum provides leaders with every session’s Lesson Plan that provides them with all the information needed to conduct the program confidently and effectively.
+More than one leader per group may be needed to assist youth that may need one-on-one instruction or assistance.

 Leaders are provided with a Master List of all handouts, worksheets and supplies that help with pre-planning the 6-session cycle.
-Useful information about SCP and materials to enroll youth with parental permission is provided as well.

-Leaders may also choose to conduct a valuable and clearly provided evaluation with components of youth, parents and leaders assessments.
+It is recommended that leaders conduct the valuable evaluation components of youth, parents and leaders’ assessments.
 They may choose, however, to make arrangements to collaborate with an independent evaluator.

 Assistance is readily available by contacting info@Strengtheningfamilesprogram.com.